COVID-19, or the Corona virus, has sadly led to over 2,500 deaths and almost 100,000 infections as I write this.

 I used a variety of sources to obtain data on air travel in China to estimate and analyse passenger traffic and aircraft movements.

-In total, there were about 660 million passengers flying out of a Chinese airport in 2019.
+In total, there were about 660 million passengers flying from a Chinese airport in 2019.

 Almost 90% were flying domestically (586 million pax), with 72 million flying out of the country — the equivalent of around 49 million domestic and 6 million international pax each month.